jkrasting/gfdlvitals/docs/source/generate_diags.rst

 Two AMOC scalars are calculated and added to the ``globalAveOcean.db`` file:

 1. **amoc_vh**:  The annual mean maximum overturning streamfunction beteween 20-80N and 500-2500m depth.
-2. **amoc_rapid**:  The annual mean maximum overturning streamfunction beteween 25-28N (centered on 26.5N) and 500-2500m depth.
+2. **amoc_rapid**:  The annual mean maximum overturning streamfunction at 26.5N between 500-2500m depth.

 .. note::
    The ``xoverturning`` package has additional options to rotate the transport vectors to true north and to